 Bill Russell: 00:13 Plus we bust some of the cyber security myths that are out there.
 This is episode number 40.
-This gets brought to you by how clerics how systems are ruining the cloud agility efficiency and new capabilities.
-Work with a trusted partner that has been moving health systems the fastest 2010 visit Elthorne Cellcom to schedule your free consultation.
-My name is Bill Russell recovery CIO writer and advisor with the previously mentioned health.
-Lyrics before I get to a guest I want to thank everyone especially my guests who made the show a success.
-We set a goal before we started the year to get 500 weekly dominance of the show in the first year and so that was that was our big goal and this past week we clip’s thousand downloads for the week.
-We want to thank you for making us part of your week and we hope that you will continue to share the podcast in the YouTube channel with your peers.
+This podcast is brought to you by Health Lyrics, Health systems are moving to the cloud to gain agility efficiency and new capabilities.
+Work with a trusted partner that has been moving health systems to the cloud since 2010 visit healthlyrics.com To schedule your free consultation.
+My name is Bill Russell recovering CIO writer and advisor with the previously mentioned health Lyrics before I get to our guest I want to thank everyone especially my guests who have made this show a success.
+We set a goal before we started the year to get 500 weekly downloads of the show in the first year and so that was that was our big goal and this past week we eclipsed a thousand downloads for the week.
+We want to thank you for making us part of your week and we hope that you will continue to share the podcast and the YouTube channel with your peers.
 Today’s guest is new to the show.
-Gosh you’re probably like the fourth Chayyim CIO of the year that we’ve had on here.
+Gosh you’re probably like the fourth CHime CIO of the year that we’ve had on here.
 A highly decorated industry veteran Craig Richardville joins us from North Carolina.
 Good morning Craig welcome to the show.

 C Richardville: 01:18 Good morning Bill.
 Thanks for having me.

-C Richardville 01:29 Today I am even though I had you had New York in my background.
-So I think when you’re when you’re a child you know that the world is so large but as you get older you realize it’s very flat and you could really make yourself very mobile in any place than Egypt.
+C Richardville: 01:29 Today I am even though I do have New York in my background.
+So I think when you’re when you’re a child you know that the world is so large but as you get an adult you realize it’s very flat and you could really make yourself very mobile in any places that need you.

-Bill Russell: 01:44 Yeah I think one of the person I saw you were you in Asia doing some things in Asia.
+Bill Russell: 01:44 Yeah I think one of the posts I saw you were you in Asia doing some things in Asia.

-C Richardville 01:49 I was I did some work in Thailand.
-I was a very large health care system a healthcare system that was that part of the system was more of a community service system of the 20th year but a single facility hospital with an that are it.
-Then they also had a private facility which has 350 beds.
-Here to enhance the reach of those that had more of a cash payment system.
+C Richardville: 01:49 I was I did some work in Thailand.
+With a very large health care system a healthcare system that was, part of the system was more of a community service system it was a 2300 bed single facility hospital with clinics, etc on it.
+Then they also had a private facility which has 350 beds. which catered to the to enhance the improve those that had more of a cash payment system.